Crane Hill, Alabama

 Crane Hill is an unincorporated community in Cullman County, Alabama, United States, located in the southwestern portion of the county.
 The community of Crane Hill traces its history back to 1806, when the first settlers recorded their land titles.
-The area is named after the Sandhill Crane who fished the streams and roosted on a hill located just north of Mt.
+The area is named after the sandhill crane that fished the streams and roosted on a hill located just north of Mt.
 Zion Road.